-Other local/regional/state/federal planning efforts considered whe en preparing the Plan -- -----------------------
+Other local/regional/state/federal planning efforts considered when preparing the Plan

-Name of Plan Lead How do the goals of your Strategic Plan overlap with the goals of Organization each plan?
-Continuum of West Central "consistently facilitate the movement of individuals/families Care Minnesota toward permanent housing and successful independent living."
+Name of Plan Lead Organization How do the goals of your Strategic Plan overlap with the goals of each plan? • Continuum of West Central "consistently facilitate the movement of individuals/families Care Minnesota toward permanent housing and successful independent living."
 Continuum of Moorhead plans to continue support of coordinated assessment, Care transportation opportunities (OUT), and fostering relationships/partnerships with service providers responding to homelessness daily. "providing the housing and /or services needed to help individuals move into transitional and permanent housing".
 Moorhead plans to build or rehabilitate 15 rental housing units and does so through partnerships with area agencies (e.g., MPHA, CCHRA, CCRI).
 Moorhead also plans to rehabilitate or construct 40 affordable housing units and construct, including 5 Habitat for Humanity homes (or similar organization).
 "Promote access to and effective use of mainstream programs".
 Moorhead plans to continue support of coordinated assessment development, which will meet this goal.

 Name of Plan Lead How do the goals of your Strategic Plan overlap with the goals of Organization each plan?
-2016-2019 Minnesota "We support successful homeowners through comprehensive Strategic Plan Housing Finance homebuyer and homeowner support, including outreach, Agency education, and counseling".
+2024-2027 Minnesota "We support successful homeowners through comprehensive Strategic Plan Housing Finance homebuyer and homeowner support, including outreach, Agency education, and counseling".
 Moorhead's strategy overlaps with its homebuyer education through the Lakes & Prairies Community Action Partnership.
 Education is approved by MHFA, allowing applicants to obtain loan products from MHFA, which are briefly discussed by City staff at each class.
 "Repairing existing housing is less expensive than building new housing, and we will continue to work to preserve the existing housing stock by providing flexible financing tools that meet different types of home improvement and preservation.
 Moorhead's strategy overlaps with its Single Family Rehabilitation program, which maintains and improves existing affordable homes.
 Through energy efficiency improvements, it also makes homes more affordable by reducing costs spent on utilities.
 "Run efficient, effective, flexible, and timely funding processes that provide the right resources to the right projects at the right time".
 Moorhead plans to build or rehabilitate 15 rental housing units and does so through partnerships with area agencies (e.g., MPHA, CCHRA, CCRI).
 "Strategic Priority: Prevent and End Homelessness.
 Ensure that each individual and family experiencing or at risk of homelessness receives the right assistance to meet their needs for the right period of time in the right setting".
 Moorhead plans to continue support of coordinated assessment, transportation opportunities (OUT), and fostering relationships/partnerships with service providers responding to homelessness daily.
 "Support community and economic development".
 Moorhead may pursue public and private storefront rehabilitation in the downtown area from funding sources other than CDBG, which will help to "make a community a desirable place to live again with job opportunities and places to shop and participate in community".
+Onward City of 2022 Comprehensive Plan for the City of Moorhead.
+1. Transform Moorhead!
+Moorhead Downtown Moorhead in the "heart of the community".
+2. Integrate a mix of mutually supportive land uses and experiences.
+3. Connect neighborhoods to parks and trails to provide multimodal access.
+4. Embrace resilient environmental and equitable solutions.
+5. Build and nurture local businesses as key partners.